 Where To Have An Indulgent Night Out

-This is where Hong Kong really hits its stride.
+This is where Hong Kong, China really hits its stride.
 Sustaining the heady reputation as being Asia’s go-to party city, you will be unlucky to not have a brilliant (and lengthy) night out here.
 The city starts and ends late; don’t worry about curfews or 2am lockouts, most clubs close between 4am and 6am.

 Start your night dining in one of the cool restaurants in Sheung Wan or Lan Kwai Fong.
 Surround yourself with the cool kids at Yardbird for some hipster Japanese Yakitori or line your stomach at the indulgent and dark Lily & Bloom, serving upscale American comfort food and decadent cocktails.
 Ronin in Sheung Wan is a top option for the fish fans who aren’t worried about budget, and Brickhouse is great for a little Mexican flavour.
 Also in Sheung Wan you’ll find Mrs Pound, serving Asian/Canadian fusion and fun cocktails in a tucked away location.
 Rendang poutine, anyone?